JamesVictorAlvarez/MusicGuesser/README.md

 ### Spotify API Setup (Optional)

-The app can work in demo mode without Spotify credentials, but for the full experience:
+Spotify API integration is included in the codebase but is not actively used.
+The app primarily uses the iTunes API for track data and preview URLs.
+If you want to enable Spotify support in the future:

 1. Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard)
 2. Create a new app